cis-famu/oer-assignment-group-4-1/Chapter-1.md

 ## Chapter Summary

 ## Key Terms
-1. Computer Program
+1. Computer Program- a sequence of statements whose objective is to accomplish a task.
-2. Programming
+2. Programming- the process of planning and creating a program.
-3. Function
+3. Function- a collection of statements; when activated, or executed, it accomplishes something.
-4. Predefined
+4. Predefined- a function that is already written and provided as part of the system.
-5. Programming Language
+5. Programming Language- a set of rules, symbols, and special words.
-6. Syntax Rules
+6. Syntax Rules- tell you which statements (instructions) are legal or valid.
-7. Semantic Rules
+7. Semantic Rules- determine the meaning of the instructions.
-8. Token
+8. Token- The smallest individual unit of a program written in any language.
-9. Keywords
+9. Keywords- a reserved word.
-10. Identifiers
+10. Identifiers- a C++ identifier consists of letters, digits, and the underscore character (_); it must begin with a letter or underscore.
-11. Data Types
+11. Data Types- a set of values together with a set of operations.
-12. Integral
+12. Integral- a data type that deals with integers, or numbers, without a decimal part.
-13. Floating Point
+13. Floating Point- a data type that deals with decimal numbers.
-14. Enumeration
+14. Enumeration- a user-defined data type.
-15. Collating Sequence
+15. Collating Sequence- a predefined ordering for the characters in a set.
-16. Floating Point Notation
+16. Floating Point Notation- a form of scientific notation used to represent real numbers.
-17. Float, Double
+17. Float- The data type float is used in C++ to represent any decimal number between -3.4 * 10^38 and 3.4 * 10^38 .
+The memory allocated for a value of the float data type is four bytes.
-18. Precision
+18. Double- The data type double is used in C++ to represent any decimal number between -1.7 * 10^308 and 1.7 * 10^308.
+The memory allocated for a value of the double data type is eight bytes.
-19. Double Precision
+19. Precision- the maximum number of significant digits.
-20. Arithemtic Expressions
+20. Double Precision- values of type double.
-21. Operands
+21. Arithemtic Expressions- an expression constructed using arithmetic operators and numbers.
-22. Unary Operators
+22. Operands- numbers appearing in an arithmetic expression.
-23. Binary Operators
+23. Unary Operators- An operator that has only one operand.
-24. Associativity
+24. Binary Operators- an operator that has two operands.
-25. Character Arithmetic
+25. Associativity- the associativity of arithmetic operators is said to be from left to right.
-26. Integral expressions
+26. Character Arithmetic- arithmetic operation on char data.
-27. Floating-point (decimal) expressions
+27. Integral expressions- an expression in which all operands are integers.
-28. Mixed expressions
+28. Floating-point (decimal) expressions- an expression in which all operands in the expression are floating-point numbers.
-29. Implicit type coercion
+29. Mixed expressions- an expression that has operands of different data types.
-30. Cast operator
+30. Implicit type coercion- when a value of one data type is automatically changed to another data type.
-31. String
+31. Cast operator- also known as type conversion or type casting - used to explicitly convert one data type to another data type.
-32. Null
+32. String- a sequence of zero or more characters.
-33. Named Constant
+33. Null- a string containing no characters.
-34. Variable
+34. Named Constant- a memory location whose content is not allowed to change during program execution.
-35. Simple
+35. Variable- A memory location whose content may change during program execution.
-36. Initialized
+36. Simple- a data type where the variable or named constant of that type can store only one value at a time.
-37. Assignment operator
+37. Initialized- the first time a value is placed in the variable.
-38. Walk-through
+38. Assignment operator- =; assigns whatever is on the right side to the variable on the left side.
-39. Input (read)
+39. Walk-through- Tracing values through a sequence.
-40. Increment Operators
+40. Input (read)- a statement that places data into variables using cin and >>.
-41. Decrement Operators
+41. Increment Operators- ++; increases the value of a variable by 1.
-42. Pre-increment
+42. Decrement Operators- --; decreases the value of a variable by 1.
-43. Post-increment
+43. Pre-increment- has the syntax ++variable.
-44. Pre-decrement
+44. Post-increment- has the syntax variable++.
-45. Post-decrement
+45. Pre-decrement- has the syntax --variable.
-46. Output Statement
+46. Post-decrement- has the syntax variable--.
-47. Preprocessor
+47. Output Statement- an output on the standard output device via cout and <<.
-48. Source code
+48. Preprocessor- a program that carries out preprocessor directives.
-49. Source code file
+49. Source code- the preprocessor directives and the program statements constitute the C++ source code.
-50. Heading
+50. Source code file- The file containing the source code.
-51. Declaration statements
+51. Heading- The first line of the function main.
-52. Executable statements
+52. Declaration statements- statements that are used to declare things, such as variables.
-53. Statement Terminator
+53. Executable statements- statements that perform calculations, manipulate data, create output, accept input, and so on.
-54. Semantics
+54. Statement Terminator- The semicolon.
-55. Self documenting
+55. Semantics- The set of rules that gives meaning to a language.
-56. Run-together word
+56. Self documenting- The identifiers in the second set of statements.
-57. Prompt lines
+57. Prompt lines- executable statements that inform the user what to do.
-58. Compound assignment statements
+58. Compound assignment statements- statements that are used to write simple assignment statements in a more concise notation.

 ## Programming Exercises